McSick/collector-honeytail/README.md

 Notes:

 - HONEYCOMB_TRACING_DATASET is only required if you are on Honeycomb Classic.
-If you are not, you can remove this and also adjust the otel-local-config file to not use dataset as this will be inferred from the service.name field.
+If you are not, you can remove this and also adjust the otel-local-config file to not use dataset for tracing exporter as this will be inferred from the service.name field.
 - The Dockerfile downloads the AMD version of Honeytail.
 See [docs](https://docs.honeycomb.io/getting-data-in/logs/honeytail/#installation) for other versions and SHA's.
 - The logs directory must exist and docker must have access to it.
 Adjust as needed in the docker-compose.
 The default is the same directory as repository.
 - Logs must be in JSON format and JSON parser used for Honeytail.